rygolden17/TC-Indexing-Model/README.md

 Repository for the Thalamocortical model used in the paper "Interleaved Replay of Novel and Familiar Memory Traces During Slow-Wave Sleep Prevents Catastrophic Forgetting."

+Thalamocortical Model
+Copyright 2026 [Ryan Golden / UCSD]

+This product is licensed under the Apache License, Version 2.0.

 ---

 ## 1. System Requirements